How to use the Minimum/Maximum, Ceil up/Ceil down (round) functions and Ruby scripts

 Also, you can change the HTML field name right here.
 It is enough to enter a new name and click on the "Update" button:

-The following arithmetic operators are available:
+The following Arithmetic and Conditional operators are available:

 (>) true, if the left operand is greater than the right